 He also acts in employment cases, either for an employer or employee, dealing with matters including unfair dismissal, redundancy, discrimination and Transfers of Undertakings.

-He has a particular reputation for objective, pragmatic and realistic advice and has been ranked as a leader in his fields of work in Chambers and Partners for 4 years:
+He has a particular reputation for objective, pragmatic and realistic advice and has been ranked as a leader in his fields of work in Chambers and Partners:

 “Housing and planning disputes form the mainstay of his practice and he is a popular choice of counsel for advising local authorities.
 He is also noted for his expertise in boundary disputes.
 Recent work: Advised in Ashford Borough Council v Brunger, a possession action involving a substantial counterclaim alleging illegal eviction.”
 Chambers and Partners 2016